 Overview

-William is a highly versatile litigator with a proven track record of handling a broad spectrum of legal matters for clients ranging from publicly traded corporations and and privately held startups to individuals.
+William is a highly versatile litigator with a proven track record of handling a broad spectrum of legal matters.
+He represents publicly traded corporations, privately held businesses, and individuals in high-stakes litigation.
 His experience spans numerous industries—including energy, oil and gas, textiles, and healthcare—demonstrating his ability to navigate complex commercial disputes and industry-specific challenges.

 William has been recognized by his peers and several publications.
 He has been recognized by Super Lawyers as a Rising Star in energy and natural resources, by Benchmark Litigation on its top 40 under 40 list, and by LawDragon 500 X as a lawyer whose leadership is sought after by both businesses and individuals at critical crossroads in their legal journeys.